simbleau/cddns/README.md

 ## 1.2 Requirements
 - Cloudflare Account ([Help](https://developers.cloudflare.com/fundamentals/account-and-billing/account-setup/create-account/))
 - Cloudflare API Token with **Edit DNS** permissions ([Help](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/))
-- A/AAAA DNS records ([What is a DNS record?](https://www.cloudflare.com/learning/dns/dns-records/))

 ## 1.3 Local Installation
-Installing the cddns CLI will provide the means to test your configuration locally and run interactive builders on your local machine.
+Installing the cddns CLI is a convenient way to test your configuration and build the necessary files for service deployment.

-### Option A: Cargo
+### Option A: Cargo (Recommended)
 Cargo is the recommended way to install CDDNS as a CLI ([What is Cargo?](https://doc.rust-lang.org/cargo/)).
 - `cargo +nightly install cddns`
 ### Option B: Binary